SalamPS/PiGANO/README.md

 ## License

-PiGANO is licensed under MIT LICENSE.
+PiGANO is licensed under CC LICENSE.
 See the `LICENSE` file for more details.

 <div>
   <h2>Our Team</h2>